Hook: The Lesson That Cost Me $7,000

 21. Losing Gracefully Wins Respect

-Story: When my short lost “Best Director” to a film I thought was mediocre, I swallowed my pride and publicly congratulated the winner.
+When my short lost “Best Director” to a film I thought was mediocre, I swallowed my pride and publicly congratulated the winner.

 Key Takeaway: How you lose tells people more about you than how you win.

-22. Winning Humbly is Harder
+22. Winning Humbly Is Harder

-Story: After a festival win, I drafted a smug post thanking “all my haters.”
-An actor friend DMed me: “Is this about us… or about you?”
+After a festival win, I drafted a smug post thanking “all my haters.”

 I deleted it.
 Rewrote it to spotlight the team.